anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 * Risks from Performance

-    As a zkRollup layer2 consisting of multiple merkle trees, the complexity of ZkCell might lead to significant circuit size.
+    As a zkRollup layer2 consisting of multiple merkle trees, the complexity of Kiri might lead to significant circuit size.
 This might impact the performance of the ‘compiling’ section and ‘proof-generation’ section.
 We team raises several solutions to improve the performance, such as leveraging high-performance cloud infra,  separating a service intended for proof generation, optimize circuit design to decrease extra constraints, etc.

     Though this might matter, the risk just slow down the performance and does NOT block us to complete the project.